nextdoc/ai-tools/README.md

   - Mixed: `my.project.core-test/specific-test,my.project.utils-test`
 - `-d, --directories`: Comma-separated list of directories to scan for changes & reload before running tests (optional)
 - `-p, --port-file`: Path to the file containing the nREPL port (default: ".nrepl-port")
+- `-f, --filter`: Filter stack traces to remove internal frames (default: true)
+  - Set to `false` to see full unfiltered stack traces for debugging

 The --directories option is useful if some of your sources fail to reload cleanly using tools.namespace.